james94/Colon-Cancer-Consultation/docs/DockerMySQLBackend.md

 Recommended: Use Ubuntu WSL, VM, or server for this part.

+NOTE: If you use Ubuntu WSL, it should be integrated with Windows Docker Desktop.
+So when you build SpringBoot docker container, it will be part of Windows Docker Desktop docker containers.

+NOTE: If you use Ubuntu VM, make sure the MySQL and rest of Rasa app are built using that Ubuntu VM's Docker Desktop.

+NOTE: If you use Native Ubuntu Server, just make sure MySQL the rest of Rasa app docker containers are built using Ubuntu Server Docker daemon.

 1\.
 Open WSL Ubuntu terminal, Install OpenJDK and Maven:

 ~~~bash